 To start with your customized collimating lens design, please verify the expected spot size and focal length of your setup:

 For a point source, near collimation can be assumed so that the beam will be the “clear” aperture of the lens.
 If a fiber is attached to the lens, the divergence angle can be calculated depending on the height of the thread.
 This information allows you to calculate the spot size at a distance.

-Should I choose a chromatic collimator or singlet lenses?
+Should I choose a chromatic or singlet collimator lens?

-For applications such as absolute irradiance, benefits the most from the use of achromatic lenses, which helps to eliminate the unexpected “contamination” of the spectrum caused by wavelength outside optimal FOV.
+For applications such as absolute irradiance, the use of achromatic lenses can offer the maximum benefits.
+An achromatic lens helps to eliminate the unexpected “contamination” of the spectrum caused by wavelength outside of the optimal FOV.

-Further, Hyperion Optics offers free mechanical design for your setup which including lens mount, barrel, and assembly to fit.
-Contact our Sales engineers today and find out the best collimating solution for your current setup.
+Further, Hyperion Optics offers free consultation on your mechanical design, including lens mount, barrel, and, assembly housing.
+Contact our technical sales team today to find out the best collimating solution for your optical system.

 The collimating lens can transform the optical transmission of an optical fiber into a quasi-direct light (parallel light), or parallel (approximate parallel) light to a single mode fiber.

 The collimating lenses of the reflector and transmission types are used in the beam transmission system to maintain the quasi-straightness of the beam between the laser resonator and the focusing optical element.
 The reflection type collimating lens is used in a copper full mirror, while the collimating lens of transmission type is used In zinc selenide lens.